qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

-   If you open the :guilabel:`Project Properties` dialog from the :menuselection:`Project` (Gnome, OSX) or :menuselection:`Settings` (KDE, Windows) menu, you must click on the :guilabel:`Coordinate Reference System` tab to view the CRS settings.
+   If you open the :guilabel:`Project Properties` dialog from the :menuselection:`Project` (Gnome, OSX) or :menuselection:`Settings` (KDE, Windows) menu, you must click on the :guilabel:`CRS` tab to view the Coordinate Reference System settings.

-   Opening the dialog from the |geographic| :guilabel:`CRS status` icon will automatically bring the :guilabel:`Coordinate Reference System` tab to the front.
+   The |geographic| :sup:`CRS status` icon will also automatically bring the :guilabel:`CRS` tab to the front.

 .. _sec_custom_projections: